ml-opensource/kedux/README.md

         )
 ```
 This method returns a `Store<FracturedState>` with a few helper extensions to make usage cleaner.
-`FracturedState` is essentially an unsafe reducer-class to object mapper.
+`FracturedState` is essentially a reducer-class to object map.

-`reduce` is an `infix` convenience to enforce our reducer we specify lines up with the default state of its fractured state.
+`reduce` is an `infix` convenience to enforce unified object type between our reducer and default state of its fractured state.
+This
+is impossible to enforce using the `Pair` class directly, so use `reduce` instead of `to`.

 `productReducer` looks like:
 ```kotlin